Horacewillie/BankTransfer/README.md

 # BankTransfer
-Bank Transfer Service with financial providers like Paystack and Flutterwave.
+Bank Transfer Service integration using public apis from providers like Paystack and Flutterwave.